scottsauber/notes/feedback/README.md

 4. End on a question.
 "How do you see it?"
 "This is what I think we should do, but what are you thoughts?"
 Makes a great problem solving situation.

 Ask your co-workers for feedback, don't wait for it to come.
 Create a pull system, not a push.

+## Trouble getting constructive feedback?

+When people hesitate to give honest feedback on an idea, draft, or performance, ask for a 0-10 score.
+No one ever says 10.
+Then ask how I can get closer to a 10.
+It motivates them to start coaching me and motivates me to be coachable.
+I want to learn how to close the gap.